wso2/puppet-base/README.md

 - Download and extract WSO2 product distribution
 - Apply Carbon Kernel and WSO2 product patches
 - Apply configuration data
-- Start the WSO2 server as a service or in foreground
+- Start WSO2 server as a service or in foreground

 ## Supported Operating Systems